terrier-org/pyterrier/README.md

 You can use `pt.datasets.list_datasets()` to see available test collections - if your favourite test collection is missing, [you can submit a Pull Request](https://github.com/terrier-org/pyterrier/pulls).

+All datasets from the [ir_datasts package](https://github.com/allenai/ir_datasets) are available under the `irds:` prefix.
+E.g., use `pt.datasets.get_dataset("irds:medline/2004/trec-genomics-2004")` to get the TREC Genomics 2004 dataset.
+A full catalogue of ir_datasets is available [here](https://ir-datasets.com/all.html).

 # Index API

 All of the standard Terrier Index API can be access easily from Pyterrier.